-If you compile your programs with Borland's command-line compiler, use the -v compiler directive to add debug information to each of your modules.
-Be sure to use the -v linker switch to include the debug information in your final executable files.
+If you compile your programs with the Borland C++ command-line compiler, use the -v compiler directive to add debug information to each of your modules.
+When linking, be sure to use the /v linker switch to include the debug information in your final executable files.